illinois-dres-aitg/coursera-a11y-issues/home/README.md

-# Screen Shots Related to Course Home Pages and Weeks
+# Screen Shots for Course Home Pages and Week Accessibility